Learn more about the leading CAR-T therapy companies and the technologies they use to fight cancer.

 Nanjing Legend Biotech

-Chinese Firm Nanjing Legend Biotech has been developing a strong pipeline of CAR-T products to treat solid and liquid tumors.
-Johnson & Johnson agreed to pay $350 million to partner with the firm after the released of its promising CAR-T data at the ASCO annual meeting.
+Chinese firm Nanjing Legend Biotech has been developing a strong pipeline of CAR-T products to treat solid and liquid tumors.
+Johnson & Johnson agreed to pay $350 million to partner with the firm after the release of its promising CAR-T data at the ASCO annual meeting.

 In February 2016, Baxalta and Precision BioSciences announced they were partnering to develop allogeneic CAR-T therapies in a collaboration that could generate up to $1.6 billion for Precision.
-Precision BioSciences’ proprietary ARCUS genome editing technology enables the production of CAR T cells derived from healthy donors rather than relying on a patient with a disease, a strategy that could overcome manufacturing limitations associated with existing CAR T therapies.
+The proprietary ARCUS genome editing technology of the company allows the production of CAR-T cells obtained from healthy donors rather than depending on a patient with a disease, a strategy that could overcome manufacturing limitations associated with existing CAR-T therapies.
 In June 2016, Shire completed a $32 billion merger with Baxalta.